JSA2026: Insurance Market Reform Agenda for New York

 “In New York, you get punished for being poor and penalized for protecting your home.
 That ends day one.”

-Premiums must reflect risk fairly, not corporate greed.
+Premiums must reflect risk fairly — not corporate games, junk fees, and hidden denials.

 Core Reforms

-Ban Credit Scores in Pricing.
-Stop discriminatory rating schemes — no more punishing families for medical debt or student loans.
+- Ban Credit Scores in Pricing.
+Stop discriminatory rating schemes — no more punishing families for medical debt, layoffs, or student loans.

-Public Option for Home & Auto (NYS Insurance Choice).
-State-backed, nonprofit coverage for high-risk zones and underserved communities.
+- Public Option for Home & Auto (“NYS Insurance Choice”).
+State-backed, nonprofit coverage to keep legal coverage available in high-risk zones and underserved communities.

-Rate-Hike Transparency.
-Require full actuarial reports + independent consumer review before approval.
+- Rate-Hike Transparency.
+Require full actuarial justification + independent consumer review before approval — no “trust us” filings.

-Fix Assigned-Risk Pool Abuse.
-Appeals process with legal safeguards for drivers unfairly dumped into high-cost pools.
+- Fix Assigned-Risk Pool Abuse.
+A real appeals process with safeguards for drivers unfairly dumped into high-cost pools.

 New Additions for 2026

-Local Competition.
-Incentives for credit unions and regional insurers to enter the NY market, breaking monopolies.
+- Local Competition.
+Incentives for credit unions, regional insurers, and mutuals to enter NY and compete — breaking monopoly behavior.

-Consumer Dashboard.
-Public portal showing rate filings, denials, fraud recoveries, and executive pay disclosures.
+- Consumer Dashboard.
+A public portal showing rate filings, denials, complaint stats, fraud recoveries, and executive pay for regulated lines.

-Whistleblower Protections.
-Shield employees who expose insurance fraud or kickbacks.
+- Whistleblower Protections.
+Shield employees who expose kickbacks, claim suppression, fraud rings, or illegal steering.

 Day One & First 100 Days

-First 100 Days: File legislation for catastrophe pools + small-insurer entry incentives.
+- First 100 Days: File legislation for catastrophe pooling + small-insurer entry incentives + consumer appeal protections.

 Transparency & Metrics